Local Hour: Tony Calls Dan "Dad" (feat. Tom Bogert)

 Wow, that's like, what are we doing?

 Let's talk about that.
-You confuse me with dad, the dad thing, Jersey.
+You confuse me with dad, the dad thing, George.

 So, what's happening?

 You know what?
-I've got to say.
-It's Gino Flenge's fault.
+I've got a second play.
+It's Gino Fledge's fault.

-I'm going to say that.
+I'm going to say it.
 I agree with that.

-Gino threw the minor penalty at two minutes, murdering the show with their bare hands and a dismemberment kit in cold blood.
+Murdering the show with their bare hands and a dismemberment kit in cold blood

-If I can say Geno was the one that threw the groups in the paddle.
+if I could say Gino was the one that threw the groups in the

-The idea, I didn't think any of this could happen quietly, that Messi could be here, that he could play this way, and that Inter Miami could be playing for a championship that I don't think Miami's exactly going to celebrate with a parade if they do win it this weekend.
+when I tell you that Inter Miami is playing Vancouver for the championship we were talking about this earlier in the week the idea I didn't think any of this could happen quietly that Messi could be here that he could play this way and that Inter Miami could be playing for a championship that I don't think Miami's exactly going to celebrate with a parade if they do win it this weekend.

 But can you put into context before we talk about the World Cup draw today, what it means that Messi has come here and done this, and how mismanaged has the selling of it been that it's happening somewhat quietly, that this is not a national or international story.